santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 * **Declare once and re-use multiple times**
 	* main purpose of header files is to make definitions and declarations accessible to functions in more than one file
 	* if a data structure/variable or function is supposed to be local to a file, then it must not be included in the header file
+	* every source file which uses definitions from *foo.h* must contain an "include" statement for *foo.h*, this directs the compiler to read the code in foo.h (i.e. function definitions from *foo.c*) when it compiles the source file

 ## A note on header Files

+If a piece of source file is named *sourceFile.c*, the corresponding header file is traditionally named *sourceFile.h*.
+The main purpose of header files is to make definitions and declarations accessible to functions in more than one files.
+A header file typically contains:

+* definitions of global variables and global constants
+* definitions of classes, structs, unions, enumerated types
+* typedef statements used to create type names
+* declarations of functions, called "prototypes"
+* include statements for other files, including C/C++ library files (e.g. iostream.h, math.h)
+* comments associated with all of the above

+**n general, header files should not contain function definitions, only function decrlarations.
+Exceptions involve very short functions, so short that they can be included in a class definition or declared as inline functions.
+These functions do trivial things such as increment a counter, return the larger of two numbers, or return the value of a private data member for a class.
+If the function does something non-trivial, it belongs in a source file.**

+> #include<filename.h> - includes standard library header files, normally in search directories pre-designated by the compiler
+  #include "filename" - to include programmer-defined header files, files are searched first in the current directory, then in a preconfigured list of standard system directories

-* Header guards
+### Header Gaurds

-	* header gaurds are an ABSOLUTE NECESSITY to avoid multiple inclusions of a single header file in a multi-file C project
+header gaurds are an ABSOLUTE NECESSITY to avoid multiple inclusions of a single header file in a multi-file C project

 ## Extern and static variables
 ## Compiling a multi-file C project